bardia01/bardia01.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
 I'm Bardia.
 I believe that the world of hardware engineering, computer architecture and low latency software is fascinating.
+I have over 2 years of experience as a hardware engineer, and am currently undertaking a UKRI funded PhD programme at Imperial College London, on sthe topic of neural network acceleration, with a focus on quantisation techniques.

-Please feel free to take a look at my projects and experience!
+Please take a look at my projects and experience!